Min3Mast3r4653/SillyTavern-Extensions-and-Themes/Guidelines.md

 # Contribution Guidelines
->[!NOTE]
-> I am too lazy to write basic descriptions for the stuff I already put in this

-Is it a plugin/extension/theme/preset?
+> [!NOTE]
+> I recommend posting your suggestion in the discussion section.

 ## Server Plugin
 - Please include a basic description
 - What does it do?